pepopo978/nampower/README.md

 Additionally, if you use pfui mouseover macros there is a timing issue that can occur causing it to target yourself instead of your mouseover target.

-HIGHLY recommend changing line 80 in pfui/modules/mouseover.lua from
+If you have superwow HIGHLY recommend replacing pfui/modules/mouseover.lua with this version https://gist.github.com/pepopo978/690f1fa8bafae04abb8ac657a9fd969e

-`if SpellIsTargeting() then SpellTargetUnit(unitstr or "player") end`

-to
-`SpellTargetUnit(unitstr or "player")`

 ### Installation
 Grab the latest nampower.dll from https://github.com/pepopo978/nampower/releases and place in the same directory as WoW.exe.
 You can also get the helper addon mentioned below and place that in Interface/Addons.